Race Date

 Race day

-Can’t make it out on Friday to get your bib and swag?
+Can’t make it out on Thursday or Friday to get your bib and swag?
 No problem—we’ll have packet pickup beginning at 0400 to 0755 at Camp Remi start/finish.
 But still: Please make sure to read the pre-race brief here.

 The 100 mile and 100k races begin at 0600 (that's 6 a.m., folks) at Prince William Forest Park’s Camp 5, aka Camp Remi.
 THERE IS NO PARKING AT THE START LINE.
 Please make sure you and your crew have read the parking instructions in the parking section.
 The 50k start will at 0800.
 (8 a.m.)
 We’ll have a super-fast overview of The Rules before the start, but you can also read them below: